parroty/exrtm/README.md

 Exrtm
 ============
-An library for accessing remember the milk api implemented using Elixir.
+An library for accessing remember the milk API implemented using Elixir.

 Detail of the API is described in <a href="https://www.rememberthemilk.com/services/api/methods/" target="_blank">https://www.rememberthemilk.com/services/api/methods/</a>.